Jets general manager Joe Douglas speaks to reporters at the...

 “All I can say is since that decision’s been made, all my energy, all my focus has been doing whatever I can to help Brich, his staff and the locker room turn this thing around,” Douglas said.

-When Douglas was asked about not having any input in Saleh’s firing, he referenced something former U.S Secretary of State Colin Powell said and altered it a little.
+When Douglas was asked about not having any input in Saleh’s firing, he referenced something former U.S. Secretary of State Colin Powell said and altered it a little.

 “I serve at the pleasure of the owner,” Douglas said.
 “My single goal is to help this team get to the goal of a championship.
 Not the start that anybody envisioned, but we still have it all in front of us.”

-Douglas was more than an innocent bystander in other the Jets’ other October big moves: the acquisition of Davante Adams and Haason Reddick ending his holdout.
+Douglas was more than an innocent bystander in the Jets’ other October big moves: the acquisition of Davante Adams and Haason Reddick ending his holdout.
 Johnson played a big role in the Reddick move and making sure a deal was worked out after the edge rusher hired Drew Rosenhaus to be his agent.

 “There was a lot of conversations that week to finally get this thing across the finish line,” Douglas said.
 “It took a lot of good open honest communication.
 I think Drew was a big catalyst for that.
 Woody was involved in that too.”

-Douglas made another deal before Tuesday’s trade deadline – perhaps his last as Jets GM.
+Douglas made another deal before Tuesday’s trade deadline — perhaps his last as Jets GM.
 He sent receiver Mike Williams to the Steelers for a 2025 fifth-round pick.
-Douglas said Adams’ arrival and the depth in the receiver room enabled the Jets to move Williams, who they signed in the offseason.
+Douglas said Adams’ arrival and the depth in the receiver room enabled the Jets to move Williams, whom they signed in the offseason.

 “This is a great opportunity for him to have a fresh start,” Douglas said.
 “Also, it’s a move we wouldn’t have made had we not felt good about the guys we have in the room.”